writethedocs/www/docs/documentarians.rst

 but an independent identity.
 We started using the word *documentarian* to describe this type of person:

-**A documentarian is someone who cares about the value of documentation and communication in the software industry, regardless of job title.**
+**A documentarian is someone who cares about documentation and communication in the software industry, regardless of job title.**

 Expanding the meaning of documentarian to include folks of any job title is important.
 Historically you could be a "tech writer" or a "programmer",